RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/2_OpenFOAM_PS/index.en.md

 - output files: constant

 ### Setting up the solve component
+First, place the case file and velocity initial condition file used for the analysis in the __solve__ component.
 Open the __Files__ area of the __solve__ component and upload the following pre-downloaded files:
  * Case Files (__D50-d10. tgz__)
  * Initial velocity condition file (__U__)

-Also, __run.sh__  Create a new file named and fill in the following:
+Next, create a script file.
+Create a new file named __run.sh__ with the following contents:

 ```
 . /vol0004/apps/oss/spack-v0.17.0/share/spack/setup-env.sh